Selaessig23/42_minishell/README.md

 > pipes typically create subshells (child processes)...
 This means any changes made by a command within a subshell (such as `cd` changing the directory) won’t affect the parent shell or subsequent commands in the pipeline.

 > part of built-ins execute (?) only if there is no pipeline but only one command.
 It is - export, unset, cd and exit.
 Hence the bash checks executes them in child processes and check for errors, although `exit [number]` always assigns an exit status number even in a pipeline, e.g. `cat | ls | exit 3`.
 We use `exe` bool variable in a "big" struct to define if we execute these built-ins or not.
+By default big->exe = true.

 > We assign true or false to `exe` in "ft_count_commands" function.